DDriggs00/mavlinkinterface/docs/configuration/setRecordingInterval.md

-# setRecordingInterval( sensor, interval )
+# setRecordingInterval( message, interval )

-Set how long to wait between recording data on the given sensor to a file.
-NOTE: the sensors only send messages at a rate of 4 hz, so any logging more frequent than that would be wasted
+This function enables, disables, or alters the interval at which data is recorded to a file.

 ## Parameters

-sensor (string, list):
+message (string, list):
-> The sensor to log.
+> The exact name of hte mavlink message to record.
-> If this is a list, the command applies to all listed sensors.
+> If this is a list, the command applies to all listed messages.

 interval (float):
 > The number of seconds to wait between data records
+> This has a resolution of 0.5 sec.
-> Set to 0 to log every message
+> Set to 0 to log every message.
-> Set to -1 to disable logging
+> Set to -1 to disable logging.

 ## Return Values